Home 5 News 5 Sending documentation during the strike at Canada Post

 October 7, 2025

 Please be aware that strike action at Canada Post is impacting the delivery of mailed documents to CHCPBC.
-The College strongly encourages applicants, registrants, and members of the public to use alternate options for sending material to the College during the strike
+The College encourages applicants, registrants, and members of the public to use alternate options for sending material to the College during the rotating strike.

 To ensure your correspondence reaches us, we encourage you to communicate with us through electronic means wherever possible.
 If you have hard-copy documents to send to CHCPBC, there are three options: